-Lab on a chip for sweat testing
+Lab on a chip for sweat testing and monitoring

 Collaboration between EPFL’s Nanoelectronic Devices Laboratory (Nanolab) researchers and startup Xsensio resulted in development of a low-power and portable sensing chip.
 The chip can be put directly on skin, or integrated into wearables in order to track real-time different biochemical and physical parameters in a person’s sweat.
 Xsensio was founded in 2014 as a spinoff of the Nanolab to capitalize on the long expertise in development of nanosensors.